On the Limiting Shape of Young Diagrams Associated With Markov Random Words: The Limiting Shape of the Young Diagrams

 \end{Example}

 \begin{Rem} Generalizing a result of Baryshnikov \cite{Ba} and of Gravner, Tracy, and Widom \cite{GTW} on the representation of the maximal eigenvalue of an $m \times m$ element of the GUE, Doumerc \cite{Do} found a Brownian functional expression for all the eigenvalues of an $m \times m$ element of the GUE.
 Our expression in \eqref{item7sb} is similar, with the exception that our $m$-dimensional Brownian motion is constrained by a zero-sum condition, and, moreover, has a different covariance structure.
-(We note, moreover, that the parameters over which his Brownian functional is maximized in \cite{Do} might be intended to range over a slightly larger set which corresponds to our $I_{r,m}$.)
+(We note, moreover, that the parameters over which the Brownian functional of \cite{Do} is maximized might be intended to range over a slightly larger set which corresponds to our $I_{r,m}$.)
 Using a path-transformation technique relating the joint distribution of a certain transformation of $n$ continuous processes to the joint distribution of the processes conditioned never to leave the Weyl chamber, O'Connell and Yor \cite{OY2} employed queuing-theoretic arguments to obtain different types of representations for the entire spectrum of the $m \times m$ element of the GUE.
 In a study of much more general transformations of this type, Bougerol and Jeulin \cite{BJ} obtained this result as a special case and moreover these two representations are shown to be equivalent to each other in Biane, Bougerol and O'Connell \cite{BBO}.
 In both these works, the maximal and minimal eigenvalues have the same representations and it is also the same as the one given by our Brownian functionals.
 However, our representation for the rest of the spectrum is different from theirs and the equivalence with the works cited above is not that immediate.
-Indeed, in our case, a single supremum is taken over a rather involved set while in theirs, sequencees suprema and infima are taken over much simpler sets.
-Another piece of work of interest is reported by Kirillov~\cite{Ki}, where minima and maxima can be disentangled via classes of linear transformations (see Theorem~3.3 and Theorem~3.5 in \cite{Ki}). \end{Rem}
+Indeed, in our case, a single supremum is taken over a rather involved set while in theirs, sequences of maxima and infima are taken over much simpler sets.
+Another piece of work of interest is reported by Kirillov~\cite{Ki}, where minima and maxima can be disentangled via classes of linear transformations (see Theorem~3.3 and Theorem~3.5 in \cite{Ki}).
+Finally, \cite{BGH} presents equalities in law between the spectra of the principal minors of a GUE matrix and maximal functionals of independent Brownian motions obtained here. \end{Rem}

 If $d_r=1$, {\it i.e.,} if the $r^{th}$ most probable state is unique, then the following result can be viewed as lying at the other extreme from Corollary \ref{cor1a}:

 \begin{corollary} Let $1 \le r \le m$, and let $d_r = 1 $ in Theorem \ref{thm4}.
 Then